Ruslanjkeee/Books-searcher-app/README.md

 # Books-searcher-app
 This is a book searcher application.
-That made with using:
+<b>That made with using:</b>
 -React
 -Mobx
 -Js
 -HTML
 -CSS
-Features:
+<b>Features:</b>
 -pagination(load more)
 -fetching by category and date
 -responsive